 So, they would search through multiple knowledge pieces and documents to get their answers.

 And that is something very repetitive.
 I mean every day someone asks, am I eligible for paternity leave or can I come earlier than I want it to back from paternity leave?
-So we built a knowledge management solution which essentially automated the whole process and that is the first thing that we’ve built.
+So we built a knowledge management solution that essentially automated the whole process and that is the first thing that we’ve built.

 And to our surprise when the different teams within the company saw the potential of that they started adopting this technology more and more for different use cases.
 One of them is field support automation, the second is assistance for travel-related queries, another one is a tool for essentially their drilling and measurement teams, their good services, etc